tsgates/arch-wiki-markdown/wiki/X_resources.md

 > Script #1

-    #!/bin/bash
+    #!/usr/bin/bash
     #
     #   This file echoes a bunch of color codes to the
     #   terminal to demonstrate what's available.
 Each
-    #   line is the color code of one forground color,
+    #   line is the color code of one foreground color,
     #   out of 17 (default + 16 escapes), followed by a
     #   test use of that color on all nine background
     #   colors (default + 8 escapes).